 Loran-C was a hyperbolic system and the user measured the Time Differences (TDs) between the arrival times of Loran-C signals from pairs of transmitters (typically the master and one of the secondary stations) within the same group.
 If we were to measure all points on the earth where the same TD is measured and plotted those points on a navigation chart we would see that the points all lie along a hyperbolic curve defined by the location of the pair of transmitters.
 If we now measure another TD, using the same master but now a different secondary, we would get another hyperbolic curve – where the two hyperbolic curves cross is our position.
 With hyperbolic navigation each station’s transmission does not have to be synchronized to a precise clock – as long as the TDs measured between the pairs of stations is constant at a given location the system is considered to be stable.

 Control of this synchronisation was performed by installing a Service Area Monitor (SAM) somewhere in the coverage area.
 The SAM would be configured with a nominal set of TDs determined at the SAM’s location.
 The Master station of each pair was not synchronised to any external source of time and was allowed to drift, however the secondary stations were adjusted by measurements made at the SAM to maintain the constant TD at that location.
 This has the implication that the stability of the hyperbolic lines was only precisely maintained at the location of the SAM, other locations within the coverage area may witness accuracy degradation because of the distance from the SAM calibration point.

 Although eLoran can still be used in hyperbolic mode, modern eLoran receivers operate in all-in-view mode – this works just like GPS.
 In all-in-view, if we were to look at all points on the earth where we measure the same propagation time from a transmitter and plotted those points on a navigation chart we would see that all those points lie on a circle with the transmitter at the centre.
-Taking measurements from 3 such transmitters, thus forming 3 circles allows a receiver to compute its position.
+Taking measurements from 3 such transmitters, thus forming 3 circles, allows a receiver to compute its position.
 In order to measure the propagation time, each transmission needs to be synchronized to a precise clock, common to all transmitters.

 This ensures that Loran System Time is maintained, and is based on the assumption that all Master transmitters began transmitting at midnight on 1st January 1958 (the Loran Epoch).
 Each transmitter’s broadcast is therefore synchronised to UTC.
 This method of control is referred to as Time of Emission (or transmission) (TOE, or TOT) control.
 This means that there is now no bias in positioning accuracy as there was when employing SAM control.
 In addition, UTC messages can be broadcast over the Loran Data Channel, which include a figure for the current number of leap-seconds between Loran System Time and UT1 (mean solar time).
 This implies that eLoran can be used to provide timing users with a precise source of time independent of satellite systems.